USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

     Note: The 'Results' tab is not currently active.

 *  Element 2 - Input Batch File
-    Allows the user to select the Input Batch File.
+    Allows the user to load the Input Batch File.
 The Input Batch File is a standard OMEGA input file that describes the complete parameters for a model run.
 The Input Batch File may be selected from the file menu or the "..." button within the element field.
 When the Input Batch File is selected, the complete path be displayed.
 Hovering the cursor over the complete path will display just the base file name.

 *  Element 3 - Output Batch Directory
     Allows the user to select the Output Batch Directory.
 The Output Batch Directory instructs OMEGA where to store the results of a model run.
 The Output Batch Directory may be selected from the file menu or the folder button within the element field.
 When the Output Batch Directory is selected, the complete path be displayed.
 Hovering the cursor over the complete path will display just the base file name.